How to Follow Topics on Twitter (X) in 2026 — Smarter Way to Personalize Your Feed

 Final Thoughts

-The more you personalize your feed, the smarter X becomes, quietly adapting every tweet to your world.
+The more intentional your topic curation, the more X quietly adapts every tweet to align with your world, professionally and personally.

 Share This Article